Oklahoma Senate panel OKs teacher pay raises

 "I think there are significant steps the state needs to intentionally and very publicly take to show teachers that we're serious about the work that they're doing," Pugh said.

 Amid a widespread teacher shortage, Oklahoma needs to do something to keep its educators from leaving the profession or going to teach in neighboring states, he said.
-He noted Arkansas' governor just called for a $14,000 increase in minimum teacher pay that would start salaries at $50,000 a year.
+Pugh noted that Arkansas' governor just called for a $14,000 increase in minimum teacher pay that would start salaries at $50,000 a year.

 "Are we concerned that as we're in this national competition for talent that what we're doing is woefully behind?" she asked Pugh in the committee hearing.

 Under SB 482, first- through fourth-year teachers would see $3,000 pay raises.
-Teachers with 15 or more years of experience would see a $6,000 pay bump.
 Teachers with between five and 14 years of experience would receive pay raises of $4,000 or $5,000.
+Teachers with 15 or more years of experience would see $6,000 pay bumps.

 The pay raises would cost about $241 million.